MissingMaps/partners/app/_partner/jpmc.md

 tm-projects:
   - id: 13293
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
-  - id: 13405
-    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 13414
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 13415